eddieantonio/cree-sro-syllabics.js/README.md

 ### Browser

 Copy `cree-sro-syllabics.js` to wherever is most convenient.
-Then, include it in your HTML with this:
+Then, include it in your HTML like this:

 ```html
 <script src="/path/to/cree-sro-syllabics.js" charset="UTF-8"></script>